We Analyzed 100 Million Steam Reviews. Less Than 0.5% Got a Developer Response.

 Not all response strategies are equal.
 The aggregate 12.1% improvement is the average across every studio that responds, including those who respond randomly, inconsistently, or only to positive reviews.

-The data tells a different story when you isolate studios that specifically target negative reviews:
+The data tells a completely different story when you isolate studios that specifically target negative reviews:

 Games where developers focused their responses on negative reviews saw an average sentiment improvement of 55.9%.

-Some individual games performed even better.
-The Truthful Toast analysis found titles like Forza Horizon 4 with an 80% improvement rate, and games like DOOM Eternal, Gunfire Reborn, and Elite Dangerous at 60% or higher.
+Some games did even better.
+The Truthful Toast analysis found Forza Horizon 4 hitting an 80% improvement rate, with DOOM Eternal, Gunfire Reborn, and Elite Dangerous at 60% or higher.

 This makes intuitive sense.
-A player who writes a thoughtful negative review about a specific bug or balance issue is far more receptive to a developer response than someone who writes "this game sucks."
-The strategic approach is to focus on the reviews where a response can actually change minds.
+A player who writes a thoughtful negative review about a specific bug or balance issue is way more receptive to a response than someone who writes "this game sucks."
+The strategic move is to focus where a response can actually change minds.
 The data confirms it works.

-Games near tier boundaries (the rating "bubbles" between Mixed and Mostly Positive, or between Mostly Positive and Very Positive) benefit the most.
-When you are at 68% and need 70% to cross into Mostly Positive, even a handful of flipped reviews can be the difference.
+Games near tier boundaries benefit the most.
+Those rating "bubbles" between Mixed and Mostly Positive, or between Mostly Positive and Very Positive, are where this really pays off.
+When you're at 68% and need 70% to cross into Mostly Positive, even a handful of flipped reviews can be the difference.

 | Tier | Threshold | What It Means |